cyberwizard1001/AnokhaContent/Ragnarok.md

-# Ragnarok
+# Ragnarok (Clash Royale)

-Experience the ultimate thrill of competitive gaming with our Valorant and Clash Royale event - the only gaming tournament at Anokha that lets you showcase your skills and compete against other passionate gamers!

-With our friendly yet challenging environment, you'll be able to unleash your full potential and show everyone what you're made of.
-Whether you're a seasoned gamer or a newbie looking to improve your skills, our Valorant and Clash Royale event is the perfect platform to meet like-minded players, hone your gaming abilities, and take your gameplay to the next level.
-Join us for an unforgettable gaming experience that you won't find anywhere else!
+Join the ultimate clash of champions at our upcoming Clash Royale gaming event!
+With non-stop action, heart-pumping battles, and epic prizes up for grabs, this is the event that mobile gaming fans have been waiting for.

+Whether you're a seasoned player or a new recruit, this event is sure to leave you on the edge of your seat and wanting more.
+So what are you waiting for?
+Join the Clash Royale revolution and clash your way to victory at our upcoming gaming event!

 ### Instructions to Participants

-- Use of third-party applications (Discord and Team-speak are exceptions) and cheating will result in team disqualification.
+- Use of third-party applications and cheating will result in disqualification.
 - All the participants are required to strictly adhere to the timings mentioned before the event.
-- Teams are allowed to have one substitute in case of failure of participation of one of the team members.
 - In any unforeseen situations judgement of the organizing faculty will be final.
-- Participants are required to bring their own Laptops to play the game (Internet connections will be provided).
+- Participants are required to bring their own mobile phones and chargers to play the game.

+Venue :
+- Block : AB3
+- Room: A104